 Situated one block from the lake, the house sits on 2Â½ lots opposite the Leon Locke House located at 330 Wilson Street.
-The house is built on piers, is constructed of long leaf "heart" pine, and most of the wood siding, tongue-in-grove porch railings, interior flooring, glass-panelled doors, and double-hung windows are original.
+The house is built on piers, is constructed of longleaf "heart" pine, and most of the wood siding, tongue-in-grove porch railings, interior flooring, glass-paneled doors, and double-hung windows are original.

 The first floor boasts 12' ceilings and a fireplace adorned with built-in bookshelves.
 The exterior has exposed rafters, dormer windows, and a covered wrap-around porch.
 All of these details are consistent with the bungalow style of architecture popular during the early 1900's and in Margaret Place, particularly.

 The original lawn contained a gazebo surrounded by a rose garden, and a free-standing garage which housed the first ownersâ automobile -- a Ford Model T. An inventory prepared by Dr. White after Anna's death in 1921 states that the house was furnished with four-bedroom suites, one dining room suite, one living room suite, and a "library", piano, gramophone, kitchen utensils, and rugs having a total appraised value of $1,800.00.

 With the exception of changes made to the back porch and sunroom, the original footprint or the bones of the house remain virtually intact.
 However, numerous changes have been made to the interior of the house, reflecting various owners' concepts of modernization, renovation and historic preservation.

 In the 1930's, a local plumber named George Webb installed the area's first gas central-heating system in what had been the house's root cellar, and central air conditioning and heating were later installed throughout the house.